Ysleta Independent School District will comply with any Local Health Authority Orders, so long as such orders are lawfully in effect and enforceable.

 Fine Arts Classes

 All Fine Arts classes will be offered on-campus.
-The district is following all UIL and TEA guidelines/recommendations regarding group performances.
 Music, dance, theater, and other similar performances may resume as performances are scheduled.
-As UIL has approved a competitive marching season, all YISD band programs will resume pre-COVID practice schedules and regimen.
-The expectation is all marching band programs will perform at football games and compete as they had prior to the pandemic.
+All YISD band programs will continue with regular practice schedules, and marching band programs will perform at football games and compete as they had prior to the pandemic.

 Physical Education (P.E.) and Health Classes

 Physical education and health classes will resume normal operation.

 If a student tests positive for COVID-19 and misses a certain amount of days, will this affect their attendance?